OpenMined/PySyft/docs/source/guides/data-owner/00-deploy-domain.rst

 2. **Where are you going to launch this node to?**
-We need to specify that we want to launch it to the ``docker container`` at port ``80``.
+We need to specify that we want to launch it to the ``docker container`` at port ``8081``.

 3. **What is the name of your Domain Node going to be?**
 For that, don’t forget to specify the ``DOMAIN_NAME`` to your preference.

-You can simply run the below commands in your notebook, and a domain node will be launched.
+After completing the Install Wizard, run the cell below to launch your very first domain node.

 ::